 No, you do not necessarily have to change your diet.
-It all depends where you come from.
+It all depends on where you come from.
 If you already eat healthy and stay away from processed food, there is no need for change.
-However, if you have an unhealthy diet, it might be worth to see a registered dietitian who can put you on the right track.
-A healthy eating pattern, of course, makes it easier to lose weight with running.
+However, if you have an unhealthy diet, it might be worth seeing a registered dietitian who can put you on the right track.
+A healthy eating pattern, of course, makes it easier to lose weight by running.

 4) So, what do you think is the ideal diet if you want to lose weight but still have enough energy for running?

 Adherence is the most important thing in any diet.
 If you want to choose a diet, choose one you can stick to.
 However, as already mentioned, I would not drastically change much when the eating pattern is already healthy.
 By healthy I mean 35-40% carbs, 25-30% fat, 1.4g/kg protein, little sugar and a varied eating pattern.
 I am not in favour, and also the research is inconclusive, in completely deleting one macronutrient (like carbohydrates).

 5) Is it true that you lose weight faster if you don’t eat anything a few hours before and after your runs?